Sébastien Haller: Borussia Dortmund

 On 6 July 2022, Haller signed a contract with Borussia Dortmund until 30 June 2026.
 The transfer fee paid was €31 million, which could be increased to as much as €34.5 million after undisclosed bonuses.
 However, on 18 July, the forward withdrew from the club's pre-season training camp in Switzerland, after he was diagnosed with a malignant testicular tumour.
-He then underwent two surgeries and four cycles of chemotherapy in order to contrast the spread of the disease.
+He then underwent two surgeries and four cycles of chemotherapy in order to control the spread of the disease.

 After successfully completing his treatments, in January 2023 Haller was officially allowed to return to full-time training, as he joined the rest of Dortmund's team at their winter camp in Marbella.
 On 10 January, he played his first match in almost eight months, featuring in the final minutes of a friendly against Fortuna Düsseldorf.
 Three days later, he scored a hat-trick within eight minutes in a 6–0 victory in another friendly against Basel.
-On 22 January, Haller came on as a second half substitute in a 4–3 home win against Augsburg, finally making his competitive debut for Dortmund after a 6-month battle with cancer.
+On 22 January, Haller came on as a second-half substitute in a 4–3 home win against Augsburg, finally making his competitive debut for Dortmund after a 6-month battle with cancer.
 On 4 February, he scored his first professional goal for the club in a 5–1 win against Freiburg.
+Haller missed a crucial penalty, when his team was trailing 1–0, during the final game of the 2022–23 Bundesliga season which ended in a 2–2 draw with Mainz.
+Borussia Dortmund subsequently suffered final-day heartbreak as they missed out on a first Bundesliga title for 11 years on goal difference.
+In 2023–24, he sustained an ankle injury which sidelined him for most of the season, in which he only scored three goals including two against TSV Schott Mainz in the DFB-Pokal and one against Atlético Madrid in the Champions League quarter-final.

+Loan to Leganés

+On 30 August 2024, just before the transfer window closed, Haller joined La Liga club Leganés on loan for the 2024–25 season.
+However, the loan move ended early during the winter transfer window.

+Return to Utrecht

+On 9 January 2025, Haller rejoined his former club Utrecht on loan until the end of the season.
+On 18 August 2025, he returned to Utrecht on a permanent basis with a one-season contract.